-Mail app running slow on a Mac machine is both unexpected and unwanted.
+Apple Mail app running slow on a Mac machine is both unexpected and unwanted.
 After all, you want to be able to use Apple’s flagship laptops with their custom-built applications rather than trying to work with a secondhand program that doesn’t have the features you’re used to.

-That’s why we’ve compiled this guide, which will point you to the easiest ways to get Mail running like it should in no time.
+That’s why we’ve compiled this guide, which will point you to the easiest ways to get Mail running as it should in no time.
 All of them are fairly universal, and if one doesn’t seem to do the trick, you should be able to try another with ease.

-1: Force Quit Mail
+1. Force Quit Mail

 Has the pinwheel of death appeared on your screen?
-It’s a fate we all know too well — whether you just pressed send or didn’t have a chance after typing an extra long message, the loading wheel always seems to show up at the most inopportune time.
+It’s a fate we all know too well — whether you just pressed send or didn’t have a chance after typing an extra-long message, the loading wheel always seems to show up at the most inopportune time.
 If waiting it out doesn’t seem to be a possibility, it’s time to circumvent this technological curse.

 First, navigate out of the Mail app (clicking Finder in the dock is a good bet).
 Then go the Apple Menu in the top left corner of your screen and choose ‘Force Quit’.